tillitis/tkey-verification/README.md

 ### Provisioning

-Done by the provider, maybe during provisioning of the FPGA bitstream, but not necessarily.
+Done by the vendor, maybe during provisioning of the FPGA bitstream, but not necessarily.

-- Create and [control](#control) a TKey identity, sign a hash digest of the identity and submit the signed digest to a Sigsum log.
+- Create and [check](#check-identity) a TKey identity, sign a hash digest of the identity and submit the signed digest to a Sigsum log.

 - Publish the Sigsum proof and some metadata, a [verification file](#verification-file), reachable by HTTP, indexed by the UDI,